rmeyerth/lard-site/docs/toolkit/parser/prefix-infix-postfix.md

 ---
 # Prefix, Infix and Postfix
 The majority of programming languages follow the standard left-to-right (Infix) execution of values and operators.
-LARD however offers support for alternatives to this, commonly used in mathematical notation called Prefix and Postfix.
+LARF however offers support for alternatives to this, commonly used in mathematical notation called Prefix and Postfix.
 ### Infix Notation
 This is enabled by default and follows the typical pattern where an operator is placed between two